Eka38b/Information_dynamics/README.md

 This version guarantees reproducibility of the published results and figures.

 ---
+## Reproducibility

+Step-by-step instructions for reproducing the numerical simulations and figures reported in the manuscript are provided in the model-specific documentation.

+For the archived dataset corresponding to Version v0.1.1 (Model 004 — ABN for GRN), see:

+Data/on_Model004/README.md

+---
 ## License
 The source code in this repository is released under the MIT License (see LICENSE).